Left: Adrian Ocneanu in his office at Harvard in 2017.

 Right: This photo taken in 1999 shows Adrian holding Misner-Thorne-Wheeler in one hand, and some models in the other hand.
 He was celebrating the fact that he realized intertwiners, and coefficients like the 6j symbols, are made of a network of small permutohedra, in frames subject to Riemann curvature, namely gravity-like conditions.

-This fall term, Professor Adrian Ocneanu, visiting from Penn State's mathematics department, will be teaching a course introducing completely new work in higher representation theory.
+In 2017, Professor Adrian Ocneanu, visiting from Penn State's mathematics department, taught a course introducing completely new work in higher representation theory.
 Cross-listed in Harvard's physics and mathematics departments, the course will cover the construction of higher (category) simple Lie groups, their roots, weights and representations, and Dynkin and Young diagrams - all encoded by discrete Riemann curvature.

 Relevant papers and talks